 Affordable housing.
 Service members get a tax-free housing allowance when government quarters are not provided.
 The size of the monthly subsidy is based on your rank, location and family size.
 It is intended to cover part of your rent or mortgage payment so you can live off base comparably to civilians.

 Low-cost life insurance.
 Service members have access to some of the lowest-cost life insurance available anywhere.
 You can provide your family with financial security at just 6 cents per $1,000 of insurance.
 That means for up to $400,000 of life insurance, you pay only $24 a month, regardless of age or health.
 You also get traumatic injury coverage for just $1 per month.

 Low-cost loans.
 As a service member, you can get a low-cost home loan via the Veterans Administration – without having to put down a down payment or pay pricy private mortgage insurance.

 Different ways to save.
 When joining the Thrift Savings Plan, you can choose from two tax options: either make contributions to retirement on a pre-tax case and then pay taxes on the amounts at retirement, or contribute after-tax dollars, letting the amount grow over time and never paying taxes on that savings.
-Bonus: if you receive tax-free combat pay, you don't have to pay any tax on so-called Roth IRA contributions.
+Bonus: if you receive tax-free combat pay, you don't have to pay any tax on Roth TSP or Roth IRA contributions.

 Tax deductions.
 You or your spouse are eligible for numerous tax deductions, some extended to all citizens in certain situations and others exclusive to service members and their families.

-Contacting Military OneSource can put you on path to making the most of your financial benefits.
+Contacting Military OneSource can put you on the path to making the most of your financial benefits.
 Our free resources, information and personalized specialty services can help you make the most of your benefits.
 Call 800-342-9647 or connect via Live Chat 24/7/365.
 OCONUS/International?
 Click here for calling options.